Wetlands and agriculture

 - provide habitat for harvestable plant and animal species

-- be a source of drinking water for stock
+- provide drinking water for stock

-- provide a range of raw products such as timber, stock fodder, salt, peat and firewood.
+- provide a range of raw products such as timber, stock fodder, salt, peat and firewood

-Impacts on wetlands
+Pressures on wetlands

 - Integrated pest management solutions reduce the need for pesticides, while practices such as conservation tillage and organic farming can reduce pollutant loads entering waterways.
 Combined production systems use livestock manure for aquaculture and to fertilise crops.
 Strategies like these can be particularly effective in small, intensive operations and on family farms.